bootphon/ABX-accent/abx-accent/README.rst

 - Data prepare

-  - `Data splits <https://github.com/bootphon/ABX-accent/tree/main/abx-accent/data/prepare/data_splits>`_ First step is to split the data according to the number of the speakers you need, the gender and the duration of data for each speaker that will be used for the evaluation   and the adaptation.Scripts used in this `section <https://github.com/bootphon/ABX-accent/tree/main/abx-accent/scripts/prepare/splits>`_.
+  - `Data split <https://github.com/bootphon/ABX-accent/tree/main/abx-accent/data/prepare/data_splits>`_ First step is to split the data according to the number of the speakers you need, the gender and the duration of data for each speaker that will be used for the evaluation   and the adaptation.Scripts used in this `section <https://github.com/bootphon/ABX-accent/tree/main/abx-accent/scripts/prepare/splits>`_.

   - `Abkhazia <https://github.com/bootphon/abkhazia/tree/aesrc>`__ uses the sets after the split step to obtain simple baselines for supervised ASR (using `Kaldi <http://kaldi-asr.org>`_) and ABX tasks (using `ABXpy <https://github.com/bootphon/ABXpy>`_).
 After validating the corpus to check that it is conform to Kaldi’s input format, we go to the next step: